 Change failure rate

 Change failure rate represents the percent of changes or releases that result in downtime, degraded service, or rollbacks.
 With your deployment data in Cortex, it’s easy to find the ratio of rollbacks to deploys, which is your change failure rate.

 For example, a change failure rule could be “Ratio of rollbacks to deploys in the last 7 days” with a goal of 0%.
 Just like with deployment frequency, this metric is using custom data, so this would require a CQL expression:

 Because you also have your whole event timeline in Cortex, you can filter on specific types of rollbacks and deploys to get a more granular look.
 You can tag events to distinguish between automated and failure-based rollbacks, and filter your query accordingly.

 With this metric in particular, consider whether you want to set a specific goal or promote a particular outcome.
 Promoting a goal of 0% failure may lead developers to work more slowly or release fewer changes, so you may incentivize the wrong behavior in the process.
 Change failures are inevitable, so rather than set a goal of 0% like we did, you might evaluate how many of your rollbacks were automated and how many were manual.
 If the majority of your rollbacks are automated, that might indicate your teams are leveraging good tools that quickly detect outages, roll back changes, and improve your MTTR in the process.

 Lead time for changes measures the amount of time between a commit and production.
 Like deployment frequency and change failure rate, you’ll use deploy data to track this metric in Cortex.

-To get lead time for change, you can push this data into Cortex with your deploys by including metadata about when a pull request was first opened.
+To get lead time for changes, you can push relevant data into Cortex along with your deploys by including metadata about when a pull request was first opened.
 You can then query on the deploys that took more than a week to deploy into production, for example.
 By tagging your deploys with that event data, you can get more granular insight into your services.

 Using ladders to set goals